Greenleas School drive to help pupils in mastering Maths

 This same philosophy of Mastery is how teachers in Shanghai, China have been teaching maths with great success and is now forming an interesting initiative for the Department of Education and the National Centre of Excellence in the Teaching of Mathematics (NCTEM) who are further investigating this approach towards Maths with a number of schools in England.

-Exchange teacher visits thatare providing maths teachers in England with the opportunity to see first-hand how the Shanghai teachers develop mastery approaches to teaching maths in China.
+Exchange teacher visits that have provided maths teachers in England with the opportunity to see first-hand how the Shanghai teachers develop mastery approaches to teaching maths in China.
 The teachers from England then host the Chinese teachers in their schools as they demonstrate this style of teaching to a sample of English pupils.

-The exchange is taking place within the Maths Hubs programme, which is coordinated by the NCETM and funded by the DfE.
-In July the School Standards Minister Nick Gibb announced £41m of funding over the next 4 school years, for various projects in the field of teaching for mastery.
+The exchanges took place within the Maths Hubs programme, which is coordinated by the NCETM and funded by the DfE.

 Greenleas School is working with the Enigma Maths Hub, which is led by Denbigh School in Milton Keynes.

-Deputy Head Teacher, Sheila Quinn from Greenleas School in Leighton Buzzard is one of 70 teachers that was selected from throughout England to visit Shanghai in November 2016.
+Former Deputy Head Teacher, Sheila Quinn from Greenleas School in Leighton Buzzard is one of 70 teachers who was selected from throughout England to visit Shanghai in November 2016.
 Greenleas then hosted two Maths Teachers from Shanghai later in the month.

 Mrs Quinn explained what mastery actually looked like in an everyday situation;